rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint3.md

 Consider to implement:
 - The arm joints will load down due to gravity, make sure to “approach” the goal points from above and move slowly down.
 Calculating a reasonable vertical offset will be helpful.

-Record for report:
+{: .required_for_report }
-- Describe the algorithm you used to create and execute the RX200 arm motion plan.
+Describe the algorithm you used to create and execute the RX200 arm motion plan.

 ## Checkpoint Submission
 ### Part 1